Having a Japanese driver’s license can help many foreign residents integrate themselves smoothly into Japanese society.

 - Any existing international driving permits (if you have any).

-The overall point of the Practical driving exam for foreigners converting their licenses is to show you are a vigilant and a very careful driver who can follow the “Japanese way of driving”.
+The overall point of the Practical driving exam for foreigners converting their licenses is to show you are a vigilant and a very careful driver who can follow the traffic rules or what we know as the “Japanese way of driving”.

 As a reminder, if you miss any of the top 7 listed above, the license center will reject your application and ask you to come back on a different day with the needed documents.
 Therefore, you must be prepared!
-Just to be sure, call your local license center and confirm what you need to bring.
+They’re pretty strict and have become more stringent over the past years due to counterfeit documents and driver’s licenses.
+Having the proper paperwork authenticates you’re eligibility.

 A Whole day Process